WICG/time-to-interactive/README.md

 *   Motivate developers to ensure their sites are interactive quickly
 *   Incentivize developers to eliminate, break up, or front-load their long tasks

+We believe that the best way to accomplish these objectives is for the metric to:

+* Correlate reasonably closely with an intuitive definition of how interactive a page is.
+* Behave the same in the lab and in the wild.

 ## API